Coming Up

 Recent Activities

-This year the patrollers wore new printed hiviz jackets and put out reflective ‘Caution Toads Crossing’ signs for motorists during patrols.
-These were bought with a grant from the Wiltshire Wildlife Community Energy Fund.
-One of the patrollers’ fixed triangular toad warning signs was stolen and other vandalised, but these have been replaced or repaired.
+The toad patrollers wear hiviz jackets and put out reflective ‘Caution Toads Crossing’ and triangular toad warning signs for motorists during patrols.
+These were bought with grants from Wiltshire Wildlife Community Energy Fund and Warminster Town Council.